MAZDA

 In Britain, registrations were down 10.4%.

-(Reporting by Jesus Calero and Amir Orusov in Gdansk and Victoria Waldersee in Berlin; Editing by Alison Williams)
+(Reporting by Jesus Calero and Amir Orusov in Gdansk and Victoria Waldersee in Berlin.
+Editing by Alison Williams and Mark Potter)

 By Jesus Calero

-May 27 (Reuters) - Tesla's TSLA.O sales in Europe fell 49% in April from a year earlier, even as battery-electric sales rose by 27.8%, as the U.S. EV maker's upgrade of its Model Y shows little sign of improving the brand's tarnished image in the region.
+May 27 (Reuters) - Tesla's TSLA.O sales in Europe fell 49% in April from a year earlier, even though battery-electric car sales rose 27.8%, as the U.S. EV maker's upgrade of its Model Y shows little sign of reviving the brand's fortunes in the region.

-Overall car sales in the region remained roughly consistent with last year, falling just 0.3%, with the strongest sales growth coming from electric and plug-in hybrid cars, data by the European Automobile Manufacturers Association (ACEA) showed.
+Overall car sales in Europe dipped 0.3%, with the strongest growth coming from electric and plug-in hybrid cars, data from the European Automobile Manufacturers Association (ACEA) showed.

 WHY IT'S IMPORTANT

-European carmakers strive to cut domestic costs and tackle competition amid U.S. tariffs on auto imports and a slowing global economy, with uncertainty overshadowing the industry's outlook despite eased U.S.-China trade tensions.
+European carmakers are striving to cut costs amid stiff competition, U.S. tariffs on auto imports, and a slowing global economy, with the outlook uncertain despite eased U.S.-China trade tensions.

 BY THE NUMBERS

-April sales in the European Union, Britain and the European Free Trade Association (EFTA) fell to 1.07 million cars, following a 2.8% growth a month before, the ACEA data showed.
+April sales in the European Union, Britain and the European Free Trade Association fell to 1.07 million cars, following 2.8% growth in March, the ACEA data showed.

-Electrified vehicles - either BEV, HEV or PHEV - sold in the bloc accounted for 59.2% of passenger car registrations in April, up from 47.7% in the previous year.
+EV sales in the bloc - whether BEV, HEV or PHEV - accounted for 59.2% of passenger car registrations in April, up from 47.7% in the previous year.

 Among the largest EU markets, total car sales in Spain and Italy increased by 7.1% and 2.7% respectively, while in France and Germany they dropped by 5.6% and 0.2%.